cs1302uga/cs1302-tutorials/algo-analysis.md

      We did make a pretty big assumption that `n` is a power of `3`.
      If `n` is not a power of `3`, then the base-3 logarithm will not be in an integer -- this poses a problem as the count for the number of iterations must be an integer.
-We could get fancy as use the `ceil` (ceiling function) to get an exact answer:
+We could get fancy and use the `ceil` (ceiling function) to get an exact answer:

      ```